realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - "Design Patterns" became popular around the time of C++ due to the new complexity of the language and the need to solve the problems of the "procedural approach" to COP.
-  - These "patterns" were discovered by programmers dealing with C++ language issues, and these common solutions were shared on public forums and in many books from different authors, given in talks at software development conferences, emphasizing different ideas and approaches to particular problems that arose from C++ programming.
+  - These "patterns" were discovered by programmers dealing with C++ language design limitations, and these common solutions were shared on public forums and then copied into many books from different authors.
+The solutions were given in talks at software development conferences, emphasizing different ideas and approaches to particular problems that arose from C++ programming, not necessarily the OOP paradigm.
-  - Most of these so-called "patterns" were just hacks to fit the "procedural approach" into the "COP" paradigm.
+  - Most of these so-called "patterns" were just _common hacks_ to fit the procedural approach into the COP paradigm.
   - Many programmers accepted these patterns as some kind of gospel, and they were often used to justify the use of inheritance (and other language features) in places where it was not appropriate.
   - For example, **"The "Gang of Four"** book is the most famous book on the subject, and it is often touted to as the "Bible" for OOP programming, especially in C++.